Getting Started: Partner Registration and GitHub

 - iTunes App Store: The iPods should be used only for educational purposes and not as a personal device.
 You can add your iTunes account to this device, but that any charges related to purchasing items from the store are your responsibility.

 - Getting Online: The iPod may or may not be registered for access on the UVA network.
 Follow instructions here to get online: http://its.virginia.edu/mobile/ios.html#manual.
 After you return your device, make sure to remove its registration from the ITS system.

 - Setting a Passcode: If you set a passcode, please set it as 0000 so that we can unlock it if needed.

 For your iOS Mini App, you are going to build a simple UVA Bucket List app - just like you did for Android.
 Users will be able to open this app and add items to their bucket list of things that they want to do before graduation.
 Each item will have a name, description, latitude, longitude, and a way to record whether it has been completed or not.
 Since we are early in the semester and have not yet covered data storage, the app should pre-populate with just a few example items at start up and work as intended while in use, but it does not have to remember the state of the list from run to run.

 Your app must meet the following requirements and specifications.
 Deviating from these will result in a reduced grade.

-You will be doing this app in Swift 3.
-A large number of tutorials you will find will be using Swift 2.
+You will be doing this app in Swift 4.
+A large number of tutorials you will find will be using Swift 3 or even Swift 2.
 In many cases, Xcode will autocorrect this code for you, but you need to be cognizant of it and adapt accordingly.
 You can't just copy/paste and assume everything will work!

 The app shall be made up of four total screens - the launch screen, a list screen, a create new item screen, and an item information screen.
 More detailed information about each scene is found below.